 See my Do Now video that explains my beginning of class routines.

 Often, I create do nows that have problems that connect to the task that students will be working on that day.
-Here I want students to think about what they already know about positive numbers, negative numbers, and the coordinate plane.
+Here I want students to think about what they already know about geometry concepts.
 Some students may draw models or create example problems.
 Students participate in a Think Write Pair Share.
 I ask students to share out with the class.

 I review testing expectations and students move their desks apart.
 I pass out the test and students work quietly.
 Students are engaging in MP1: Make sense of problems and persevere in solving them.

 When students finish, I ask them to check their work.
-Once they have done this they can choose to read quietly, work on other schoolwork, or work on the Cross Number Decimal Puzzles.
+Once they have done this they can choose to read quietly, work on other schoolwork, or work on the Geometry Word Search Puzzle.